 Our approach comprises four main levers, designed to be mutually reinforcing:

 1. Robust Child and Forced Labor Monitoring and Remediation Systems: Our first priority is to ensure our suppliers have in place robust child and forced labor monitoring and remediation systems designed to identify, prevent and seek to remediate cases of child labor and forced labor as appropriate.
 Data from ICI has shown that, following three years of implementation, Child Labor Monitoring and Remediation Systems (CLMRS) have the potential to reduce by 50% the risk of child labor among children covered by the CLMRS.
+Expanding CLMRS coverage in our West African origins is our focus in the near-term.
 The balance of the reductions will require community-based investments that help tackle root causes, including investments in Women’s Social and Economic Empowerment, Increases Access to Quality Education, and Increasing Income.
 We will seek to ensure 100% of at-risk families in our cocoa supply chains are covered by Robust Child and Forced Labor Monitoring and Remediation Systems by 2025.
-We anticipate needing to reach more than 150,000 cocoa farming households with an estimated 500,000 children in Ghana and Côte d’Ivoire to meet our C4G ambitions and will also take action in other origin countries as appropriate.
+We anticipate that in order to achieve our Cocoa for Generation ambition by 2025, at least 180,000 cocoa farming households will need to be reached with an estimated 540,000 children in our four West African origins (Ghana, Côte d’Ivoire, Cameroon and Nigeria).
+We will also take action in other origin countries as appropriate.

 2. Women’s Social and Economic Empowerment: The well-being of women in cocoa communities is a critical link to family food security and nutrition, education, and health and drives the long-term prospects for a future of educated cocoa farmers.
 Together with CARE International, we have developed a unique Village Savings and Loans Association (VSLA) model that includes a number of essential building blocks beyond the foundational savings and loans activity.
 Research conducted in VSLA communities supported by Mars shows that they increase women’s social and economic empowerment and more than double women’s average savings when they are supported over a three-year period.
-To further our efforts to empower women, we are delighted to bolster our partnership with CARE in 2020.
-We are extending our partnership with CARE with the support of a $10M investment to further expand our unique VSLA model beyond the 12,000 members we have supported through mid-2019.
-We are targeting to reach 50,000 women in cocoa communities in Côte d’Ivoire and Ghana by 2025.
+In 2020, encouraged by the Women for Change model and its proven results, we committed an additional $10M to further expand this unique model with CARE to reach more than 60,000 members by 2025.
+In September 2022, we exceeded our target reaching more than 77.000 Village Savings and Loans Associations (VSLAs) members (more than 75% are women) across Ghana and Côte d’Ivoire.

 3. Increasing Access to Quality Education and Development Opportunities for Children: Education access and quality are critical components of driving better long-term futures for children in cocoa-growing communities.
 Since 2017, we have worked with the Transforming Education in Cocoa Communities (TRECC) program funded by the Jacobs, Bernard van Leer and UBS Optimus Foundations, through the implementation of a number of pilots.
 This work has given us insights into the powerful linkages between robust monitoring systems, women’s empowerment and education interventions.
 In the long term, investing in education can have a positive circular effect: educated children can earn higher incomes and contribute more to the development of their own children, households and communities.
 We will continue to learn from our work with Jacobs Foundation and other expert education organizations to develop additional programs and interventions where relevant, particularly in other countries.